 Law enforcement's responsiveness to prosecutors' requests for additional information is another indicator of police-prosecutor working relationships.
 If officers understand the prosecutor's need for sufficient evidence to support a conviction, they tend to be more responsive.
 Delays in responding to prosecutor requests increase the pile of "pending cases" and interfere with the ability of the prosecutor's office to make timely decisions.

-71 percent of offices
+74 percent of offices

-view the
+view law enforcement's

-responsiveness by

-law enforcement to
+responsiveness to

 prosecutors' requests

 for additional

-information as good
+information as excellent

-to excellent in the

-largest law

-enforcement agency.

-48 percent view

-responsiveness as

-good to excellent in
+or good in the largest

-smaller agencies.
+agencies.